 Generally, it’s best to roll casual clothes such as t-shirts, jeans, shorts, swimsuits, socks, and underwear.
 It’s also best to roll clothing made from thin materials and synthetic fabrics.

 It’s best to fold more formal clothing such as button-up shirts, dresses, and dress pants.
 Clothes made from natural fibers such as cotton, linen, and wool should also be folded.

 One annoyance of rolling your clothes is that the fabric can bunch up as you roll.
 This causes wrinkling.
 When rolling your clothing, try to flatten out any wrinkles or bunched-up spots as you go.
 Also, try to roll reasonably tightly.
 This helps to reduce wrinkling.
 Some travelers also place a band around their rolled clothing to prevent it from unrolling.

 It’s best to fold formal clothing such as dress shirts and slacks to reduce wrinkling.
 You can limit wrinkling by properly folding your formal clothing.
-Check out this great guide to folding dress shirts for some help.
 A properly folded dress shirt will have minimal wrinkling.

 To reduce wrinkles in the first place, it’s best to travel with clothing made from wrinkle-resistant fabric.
 Wool and synthetic fabrics are wrinkle-resistant.
 Cotton and linen fabrics wrinkle easily.
 Consider the fabric material when buying travel clothes.

 One great way to reduce wrinkles is to pack your clothes in packing cubes.
 These hold your clothes in place so they don’t unfold or unroll and get creased in your luggage.
 With packing cubes, it’s also easier to remove one item of clothing without disturbing the rest and wrinkling them.